 Green cardamom is an important ingredient to cultures all over the world.
 It’s used to make Scandinavian Julekake bread, Middle Eastern desserts and coffee, traditional Indian Masala Chai, Nepali curry, botanical gin, American craft beer, and even Wrigley’s gum.

 Green cardamom has been coveted since Babylonian times for its mystical and medicinal effects.
-Cardamom has antibacterial and antiviral properties, and is used as a herbal remedy for infections.
+Cardamom has antibacterial and antiviral properties and is used as a herbal remedy for infections.
 Drinking green cardamom tea after a meal is a great digestive aid.
 It’s also an expectorant, which means it clears chest congestion.
-Chewing green cardamom pods gives you fresh breath and makes you salivate (I tried this.
-It definitely made me drool, which was inopportune while I tried to pick the seeds out of my teeth!).
-Curiously enough, slobbery cardamom breath must have been better than the alternative in earlier times because chewing cardamom pods before talking to your crush is said to cause them to fall in love with you.
+Chewing green cardamom pods gives you fresh breath and makes you salivate.
+Chewing cardamom pods before talking to your crush is said to cause them to fall in love with you.
 Cardamom is associated with the planet Venus – the planet of love and beauty.
 The pods are considered an aphrodisiac used in lusty love magic (oh, la la).
 Some believe that just the smell of green cardamom can relax the body and clarify the mind, and it’s commonly used in perfume and incense.
-You can use cardamom pods like you would lavender – put them in a small sachet and add it to your dryer, locker, or sock drawer for lasting fresh scent.
+You can use cardamom pods like you would lavender – put them in a small sachet and add it to your dryer, locker, or sock drawer for a lasting fresh scent.

 How to Make Green Cardamom Syrup